Waste and water management

 Carbon Pricing

-For the last seven years, we’ve implemented an internal carbon price for these investment decisions, anticipating the impact of any future carbon pricing.
+For the last eight years, we’ve implemented an internal carbon price for these investment decisions, anticipating the impact of any future carbon pricing.
 Annually, we quantify the potential transitional risk impact of any global carbon taxation by multiplying our carbon footprint (Scopes 1 and 2) with the internal carbon price.
 To analyze different potential scenarios, we calculate the impact using a carbon price ranging from €50 to €150 (per ton), the latter being the suggested UN price on carbon.
-That range results in an impact well below 1% of 2022 revenues.
+That range results in an impact well below 1% of 2023 revenues.

 Physical risks: Natural catastrophes